bstarynk/melt-monitor-2015/CodeGen.md

 * The `sizeof` connective requires a single son, which should be a *type-item*

+* The `get` binary connective with left son a value or item and right son a *field-item* is accessing that field.

 * the `node` connective is for a variadic expression to build a node, using the first argument (should be an item) as a connective.